 Postpartum depression can be treated.
 The sooner you find support, the sooner you can work on relieving some of the symptoms you’re experiencing.

-If there’s an underlying condition that’s contributing to how you feel, your healthcare team will want to address that first.
+If there’s an underlying condition that’s contributing to how you feel, your health team will want to address that first.
 For example, balancing your thyroid hormone levels.

 When that’s done, talking to a mental health professional can also help.